Tommy Emmanuel: Life and career

 In 1994, Australian music veteran John Farnham invited him to play the guitar next to Stuart Fraser from Noiseworks for the Concert for Rwanda.
 Emmanuel had previously been a member of Farnham's band during the early 1980s and featured on the album Uncovered and rejoined after the 1994 concert.

+In 1997, Emmanuel relocated from Australia to Nashville, Tennessee, following an invitation from his mentor and collaborator Chet Atkins.
+He continues to permanently reside in Nashville as a dual Australian and United States citizen.

-In July 1999, Chet Atkins commented that Emmanuel was a "fearless" fingerpicking guitar player and awarded Tommy and three others (John Knowles, Jerry Reed, and Steve Wariner) the "Certified Guitar Player" title.
+In July 1999, Chet Atkins commented that Emmanuel was a "fearless" fingerpicking guitar player and awarded Tommy and four others (John Knowles, Jerry Reed, Marcel Dadi and Steve Wariner) the "Certified Guitar Player" title.

 Emmanuel and his brother Phil performed live in Sydney at the closing ceremony of the Summer Olympics in 2000.
 The event was televised worldwide with an estimated 2.85 billion viewers.

 In December 2007, he was diagnosed with heart problems and was forced to take a break from his hectic touring schedule due to exhaustion but returned to full-time touring in early 2008.

 In June 2010, Emmanuel was appointed a Member of the Order of Australia (AM).

 At the 2011 'TommyFest', Tommy took the chance to talk to the audience about his strong Christian faith.

 "The Lord is my shepherd, so I lack nothing—it's true!" he told the gathered crowds.

 In 2012, Governor Steve Beshear awarded Emmanuel the state of Kentucky's honorific title of Kentucky Colonel.

 In 2009 he worked with fellow local artists Ray Burgess, Marty Rhone, John St Peeters and John "Swanee" Swan to release a single, "Legends of the Southern Land".

 During a July 2019 concert he mentioned recently receiving American citizenship.

 In 2025, Emmanuel was awarded an honorary doctorate by the University of Newcastle for his contributions to music on a global scale.